 The computational demand depends a lot on the pixelpipe type.
 Preview image and thumbnails have a low resolution and can be processed quickly; center image view is more demanding, let alone the pixelpipe doing a file export.
-If you have a reasonably fast GPU and want to get a low latency during interactive work, it is therefore important that your GPU is allocated to do the more demanding center image (full) pixelpipe, while the smaller preview image can be processed in parallel by the CPU.
-Older versions of darktable would therefore not allow the preview pixelpipe to grab any OpenCL device.

-Starting with darktable 1.2 there is a more flexible scheme to allocate and prioritize your OpenCL device(s).
 Configuration parameter "opencl\device\priority" holds a string with the following structure:

-'''

 a,b,c.../k,l,m.../o,p,q.../x,y,z...

-'''